-The Internet service guide is to provide guidance in the procurement process for agencies and to assist vendors in doing business with the State of Louisiana; to describe the basic procedures and requirements; and to promote efficient use of both the public procurer and vendor's time.
+The purpose of this service guide is to provide agencies guidance in the procurement and contracting process; to assist vendors in doing business with the State of Louisiana; to describe OSP's basic procedures and requirements; and to promote efficient use of both the public procurer's and the vendor's time.

 OSP is the State's central agency responsible for standardizing, facilitating and supervising the solicitation and procurement of all goods, operational services, major repairs, professional/consulting services and travel required by state agencies.
 OSP provides support to all State agencies and departments regarding every aspect of procurement, from solicitation documents (RFP/RFI/IFB/RFO) to contracts administration.